amelialwx/AC215_PlatePals/README.md

 ```
 ansible-playbook deploy-create-instance.yml -i inventory.yml --extra-vars cluster_state=present
 ```
-Once the command runs successfully get the IP address of the compute instance from GCP Console and update the appserver>hosts in inventory.yml file
+Once the command runs successfully, get the external IP address of the compute instance from GCP Console and update the appserver > hosts in inventory.yml file
 - Provision Compute Instance in GCP Install and setup all the required things for deployment.
 ```
 ansible-playbook deploy-provision-instance.yml -i inventory.yml